Google Reviews Scraper — Full History, Flat Fee, No API Key

 Free vs paid Apify plan

-On Apify's free plan this actor is capped at 10 reviews / 1 place per run — deliberately, so you can verify the output shape, dates, and field population at $0 risk before committing.
-Full extraction (5,000 reviews/place, unlimited places) unlocks on any paid Apify subscription.
-The per-place prices above apply on every paid plan.
+On Apify's free plan this Actor is capped at 10 reviews / 1 place per run — deliberately, so you can verify the output shape, dates, and field population at $0 risk before committing.
+Full extraction (up to 5,000 reviews/place, unlimited places) unlocks on any paid Apify subscription, where the per-place prices above apply.

-1. Strict failure semantics.
-When extraction yields zero reviews without strong evidence the place genuinely has none, we mark the run failed rather than returning an empty "success."
-Some scrapers report a green run with an empty dataset; we think that's worse than an honest red.
-Verified-empty places (positive evidence of 0 reviews) are recorded as uncharged successes.
+- Strict failure semantics.
+When extraction yields zero reviews without strong evidence the place genuinely has none, we mark that place failed rather than returning an empty "success" — and if no place in the run delivered anything, the whole run fails.
+Some scrapers report a green run with an empty dataset; we think an honest red is better.
+Places with positive evidence of 0 reviews are recorded as uncharged successes, not failures.

-2. Google's anti-bot rotation.
-Google periodically serves interstitial "sorry" pages to datacenter traffic. v0.3.4 added proxy rotation, which is improving the rate; the residual is the main driver of the gap.
+- Google's anti-bot rotation.
+Google periodically serves interstitial "sorry" pages to datacenter traffic.
+Proxy rotation (added in v0.3.4) is meant to soften this; the residual blocks are the rest of the gap.

 The practical consequence for you: a green run means you got real data; a red run cost you $0.
-The charge event physically cannot fire before reviews are extracted (and if billing itself fails, we abort delivery rather than hand over data uncharged — you'll never get an inconsistent bill).
+The per-place charge fires only after reviews are extracted — it's ordered that way in the Actor's source.

 Known limitations

-• 5,000 reviews per place is Google's display ceiling, not ours.
-Places with 200K reviews expose ~5K through the Maps UI.
+- 5,000 reviews per place is Google's display ceiling, not ours.
+A place with 200K reviews exposes ~5K through the Maps UI.
 Any actor claiming more is scraping the same wall.

-• Regression-tested against real Google Maps in 11 countries (US, UK, DE, FR, IT, ES, JP, AU, RU, CZ, LT) across Latin, Cyrillic, and Japanese scripts — typical run speed is ~100 reviews in ~30 seconds.
-Countries and place types outside that test matrix can still surface UI variants we haven't seen; that's what the support address is for.
+language: "en"to get Google's English translations where available. - Regression-tested against real Google Maps across 11 countries (US, UK, DE, FR, IT, ES, JP, AU, RU, CZ, LT) and Latin, Cyrillic, and Japanese scripts; typical speed is ~100 reviews in ~30 seconds.
+Place types outside that matrix can surface UI variants we haven't seen yet — that's what the support address is for.

 FAQ

 Is the fee per review or per place?
 Per place.
-5,000 reviews from one place costs $0.25 total.
+5,000 reviews from one place cost $0.25 total.
 The per-review numbers in the pricing table are arithmetic, not billing units.

 What happens if a run fails?
 You pay nothing.
-The charge event fires only after reviews are extracted for a place.
-This is in the actor's source, not just this README.
+The charge event fires only after reviews are extracted for a place — this is enforced by the ordering in the Actor's source, not just promised here.

-How do I guarantee the $0.05 price?
 Set maxReviewsPerPlace: 50.
-Every place then bills the small tier, hard cap, no exceptions.
+Every place then bills the small tier, because the $0.05 band covers 1–50 reviews.

 Can I really get all 5,000 reviews of a big place?
 Yes — that's the standard $0.25 case.
 Above 5,000, Google itself stops serving reviews through Maps; nobody can scrape past that.